Harry Potter and the Chamber of Secrets: Plot

-Harry proceeds to the Chamber and finds an unconscious Ginny.
-A manifestation of Tom Riddle reveals that he is Lord Voldemort and the Heir of Slytherin.
-He previously opened the Chamber and framed Hagrid.
-He has been using the diary to possess and control Ginny, who had been behaving strangely.
-The basilisk appears to kill Harry.
+Harry finds an unconscious Ginny in the Chamber.
+A manifestation of Tom Riddle appears and reveals that he is Lord Voldemort and the Heir of Slytherin.
+After explaining that he opened the Chamber, Riddle summons the Basilisk to kill Harry.
 Dumbledore's phoenix Fawkes arrives, bringing Harry the Sorting Hat.
-Fawkes blinds the basilisk and Harry pulls the Sword of Godric Gryffindor from the Hat.
-He slays the basilisk but is poisoned by its venom.
-As Riddle taunts the dying Harry, Fawkes' tears heal Harry.
-Harry stabs Riddle's diary with a severed basilisk fang, destroying it and Riddle's body, and reviving Ginny.
+While Fawkes blinds the Basilisk, Harry pulls the Sword of Gryffindor from the Hat.
+He slays the serpent, then stabs the diary with a Basilisk fang, destroying it and the manifestation of Riddle.
+Later, Harry liberates Dobby by tricking his master into giving him clothing.
+At the end of the novel, the Petrified students are cured and Gryffindor wins the House Cup.

-Harry, Ron, Ginny, and Lockhart return to the castle.
-Harry gives the diary to Dumbledore, who is curious about it.
-Lucius Malfoy bursts in, furious that Dumbledore returned.
-He is accompanied by Dobby, who is the Malfoys' house-elf and was working to protect Harry.
-Harry realizes that Lucius slipped the diary into Ginny's cauldron when in Diagon Alley to open the Chamber.
-Harry tricks Lucius into freeing Dobby from servitude by giving him a sock; Lucius attempts to attack Harry in revenge, but Dobby magically deflects him.

-The petrified students are cured, Gryffindor wins the House Cup again, Hagrid is released, Lockhart is confined to St. Mungo's Hospital, and Harry returns to Privet Drive in high spirits.

 Publication and reception

 Development

-J.K Rowling found it difficult to finish Harry Potter and the Chamber of Secrets because she was afraid it would not live up to the expectations raised by Harry Potter and the Philosopher's Stone.
-After delivering the manuscript to Bloomsbury on schedule, she took it back for six weeks of revision.
+J. K. Rowling found it difficult to finish Harry Potter and the Chamber of Secrets because she was afraid it would not live up to the expectations raised by Harry Potter and the Philosopher's Stone.
+After delivering the manuscript to Bloomsbury Publishing on schedule, she took it back for six weeks of revision.

 In early drafts of the book, the ghost Nearly Headless Nick sang a self-composed song explaining his condition and the circumstances of his unknown death.
 This was cut because the book's editor did not care for the poem, which has been subsequently published as an extra on J. K. Rowling's official website.
-The family background of Dean Thomas was removed because Rowling and her publishers considered it an "unnecessary digression," and she considered Neville Longbottom's own journey of discovery "more important to the central plot."
+The family background of Dean Thomas was removed because Rowling and her publishers considered it an "unnecessary digression" and she considered Neville Longbottom's own journey of discovery "more important to the central plot".

+Gilderoy Lockhart's character was inspired by an acquaintance of Rowling who was, in her words, "even more objectionable than his fictional counterpart" and "used to tell whopping great fibs about his past life, all of them designed to demonstrate what a wonderful, brave and brilliant person he was".